Home » Mechanical Engineering » 5 Different Types of Gas Welding & Their Applications [PDF]

-In this post, you’ll learn what is gas welding and how it is done?
+In this post, you’ll learn what is gas welding and how it is done.
 Its working principle, equipment, application, and types of gas welding.

 This process is particularly suitable for joining metal sheets and plates having a thickness of 20 to 50 mm.
 The filler material of more than 15 mm thick is added to the weld as a welding rod.

-The oxygen-acetylene mixture is used to a much greater extent than the other and has a prominent place in the welding industry.
 The temperature of the oxy-acetylene flame in its hottest region is about 3200°C, whereas the temperature obtained in the oxy-hydrogen flame is about 1900°C.

 Read Also: What is Welding?
 How does it work?
 Equipment and Types of Welding

-Gas Welding Flames Types
+Types of Gas Welding Flames

 The accurate arrangement of the flame is necessary for reliable work.
 When oxygen and acetylene are supplied to the torch in nearly equal volumes, a neutral flame is produced, having a maximum temperature of 3200°C.